PractiTest/practitest-firecracker/README.md

     --config-path=CONFIG_FILE \
     create-and-populate-testset
 ```
+* In the future config files --testset-name will be defined inside of the config file so there will be no need to define it in the command line
 ### use Firecracker without config file

 You can use all the above commands without the config file.
 You will need to explicitly define